RULES AND REGULATIONS X

 d Top 3 finishing men and women + bib holders must be present in ProTeam Zone until Flower ceremony is completed.

-14. An athlete must finish the race in order to receive points in the Champion or Youth competition.
-In order to receive Sprint or Climb points, the skier must finish the race.
+14. An athlete must finish the race in order to receive points in the Champion, Youth, Sprint or Climb competition.

 15. In the event of a dead-heat between two competitors the points for the places will be added together and divided by two (e.g. in a dead-heat for 1st and 2nd places, both athletes will receive (200+170)/2 = 185 points).

-16. If two or more athletes score the same number of points after the final event, the winner is the athlete who has:
+16. If two or more athletes score the same number of points after the final event in any competitions, the winner is the athlete who has:

-b The best results (i.e. most 2nd places, most 3rd places, etc.)
+a The best results (i.e. most 1st, most 2nd and most 3rd places etc.) in the specific competition.

-If the athletes are still equal, two (or more) Champions will be awarded.
-The prize money for the places will be added together and divided (e.g. in a dead-heat for 1st and 2nd places, both athletes will receive the prize money of the 1st and 2nd place divided in 2.
+If the athletes are still equal, two (or more) winners will be awarded.
+The prize money for the places will be added together and divided (e.g. in a dead-heat for 1st and 2nd places, both athletes will receive the prize money of the 1st and 2nd place divided in 2).

-17. Each Pro Team participating in a Ski Classics event shall have a representative at the race´s Team Captains meeting the day prior to the race.
+17. Each Pro Team participating in a Ski Classics event shall have a representative at the event’s Team Captains meeting the day prior to the race.
 The meeting is held at 16:30 local time unless otherwise stated from the race organizer.

 18. Ski Classics athletes mandatorily have to wear provided bibs.
-They additionally have to use the provided GPS device if selected.
+They additionally have to use the provided GPS devices, if selected.

-19. If bib a holder doesn’t start at the event or the athlete holds more than one bib, the highest ranked available athlete in each bib competition will wear the bib.
+19. If a color bib holder doesn’t start at the event or holds more than one bib, the highest ranked available athlete in each bib competition will wear the bib.

-20. Ski Classics official pro teams shall have a Ski Classics pro team logo on their homepage, hyperlinked back to www.skiclassics.com.
+21. Ski Classics official Pro Teams shall have the Ski Classics Pro Team logo on their homepage, hyperlinked to www.skiclassics.com.
 Ski Classics official Pro Teams shall use Ski Classics common top header menu on their homepage, html code is provided by Ski Classics.

-21. Ski Classics and the Events part of Ski Classics may use photos and videos of registered Pro Teams and athletes in order to market Ski Classics with prior permission or remuneration.
+22. Ski Classics and the Events part of Ski Classics, may use photos and videos of registered Pro Teams and athletes in order to market Ski Classics with prior permission or remuneration.

 Ski Classics VIP